-[December 23, 2019 is the disappearance day of Śrīla Bhakti Mayukh Bhāgavata Gosvāmī Mahārāja in Vṛndāvana, India.
+[February 7, 2020 is the appearance day of Śrīla Bhakti Mayukh Bhāgavata Gosvāmī Mahārāja in Vṛndāvana, India.
 The following is the bhāva anuvāda of the kathā given by Śrīla Bhakti Vijñāna Bhāratī Gosvāmī Mahārāja for the same tithi, on December 19, 2014 and December 25, 2016.
 Editors’ input: Additional text has been included in square brackets to facilitate the flow of content.]

 Today is a special tithī.
 It is the disappearance day of Śrīla Bhakti Mayukh Bhāgavata Gosvāmī Mahārāja.
 His name was Rūpa Vilāsa dāsa prior to taking sannyāsa from Śrīla Bhakti Bhūdeva Śrautī Gosvāmī Mahārāja.